If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Hammertoe

 Hammertoes can be a painful condition to live with.
-For more information, contact Dr. Randy Garr from Utah.
+For more information, contact Dr. Randy Garr from Bigfoot Podiatry.
 Our doctor will answer any of your foot- and ankle-related questions.

 Hammertoe is a foot deformity that affects the joints of the second, third, fourth, or fifth toes of your feet.
 It is a painful foot condition in which these toes curl and arch up, which can often lead to pain when wearing footwear.